codeonlyjs/website/content/guide/routerDetails.md

 Now, an internal URL of `/about` would be externalized to `/#/about` (and vice-versa)

 Note: when creating `<a>` links in your application, you should use the external URL not the internal one.
-This can be easily done by calling the Router's externalize method:
+This can bepool done by calling the Router's externalize method:

 ```js